splimon/splimon.github.io/essays/mastering-art-of-smart-questions.md

     b1 = Base1("abc")
 ```

 Right from the start, the user provides a clear explanation of the code they've written, their intended goal, and the steps they've taken so far.
-This background information is crucial, as it allows others to understand the context and offer precise, informed answers.
-The question itself is straightforward and encapsulates exactly what the user wants to know.
+This background information is crucial, as it allows us to understand the context and help others offer precise, informed answers.
+The question itself is straightforward and captures exactly what the user wants to know.
 Rather than seeking general advice on abstract properties, it addresses a specific challenge: the failure to enforce an abstract property.
-This level of specificity helps people provide targeted and actionable solutions, as exemplified by the top answer to this question in Stack Overflow, who indicated that since Python 3.3, abstract properties have changed, so the user needed to "use @property above @abstractmethod" to resolve their issue.
+This specificity helps people provide targeted and actionable solutions, as exemplified by the top answer to this question in Stack Overflow, which indicated that since Python 3.3, abstract properties have changed, so the user needed to "use @property above @abstractmethod" to resolve their issue.
 Furthermore, the question is well-structured and easy to understand, using appropriate technical terminology.
 This clarity and attention to detail contribute to effective communication, aligning with the principles of asking smart questions emphasized by Raymond.

 ## Not-so-Smart questions

 Now, let’s look at a less effective question titled [“OSError: [Errno 8] Exec format error: './FastTree' [duplicate]"](https://stackoverflow.com/questions/78971941/oserror-errno-8-exec-format-error-fasttree)

 ```
 Q: I keep getting this error which by my google search means that there is a shabang missing but I'm not sure where I"m supposed to put it.
 Any help is appreciated!

  if tree_method == 'FastTree':  # Build the tree using FastTree
             command = ["./FastTree", path_msa]